-Serela Kay will be entering her second season at the helm for UCSB in the 2016 season.
+Serela Kay will be entering her fifth season at the helm for UCSB in the 2019 season.

 In her first year, she coached the Gauchos to a 14-16 overall record with a 2-3 mark in Big West play.
 They ended their season with a dramatic 10-9 overtime win over Long Beach State to finish in fifth place at the Big West Tournament.